tokenguardio/dapp-marvels/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

 ### Features
+- **dApp decoding**: with user-provided contract ABIs this app is able to index decoded interactions with the dApp
+- **dApp indexing**: automated deployments of subsquid indexers
 - **API Reading Mechanism**: Connect frontend visualizations with underlying data through a RESTful API built with NodeJS and Express.
 - **Data Storage**: Store visualization and dashboard-related data in MongoDB for efficient retrieval and management.
 - **Scalability**: Built with scalability in mind to handle large datasets and user traffic effectively.
+- **Metrics Visualisation**: Visualize data from raw sources using customizable visualizations such as line charts, bar charts, pie charts, and more.
+- **Dashboard Layout**: Create, save, modify, and delete dashboards with drag-and-drop functionality.
+Customize dashboard layouts with captions, titles, and links.
+- **User-Friendly Interface**: Intuitive user interface for seamless dashboard creation and customization.

 ### Getting started